Phi Theta Kappa

 Alpha Eta Alpha is the name of the Rose State College Chapter of Phi Theta Kappa International Honor Society.
 Most community colleges across the nation participate in this honors program and each college has a chapter name.
 Chapters compete at regional and international levels by writing essays and helping members grow through service to the school and community.

-As eligibility for membership is determined, a student’s cumulative grade for all courses taken, including those taken at another institution, must be considered.
+As eligibility for membership is determined, a student’s cumulative grade point average for all courses taken, including those taken at another institution, must be 3.5 or higher.
 Remedial courses or courses that will not apply towards an associate degree should not be considered in the cumulative grade.
 At least 12 hours of work must be in courses leading to an associate degree in a fully accredited university, four-year college, or two-year college in which the student is enrolled.
-A student convicted of a felony may not be considered for membership until such time, according to the statutes of the state where the crime was committed, all rights of citizenship be restored.
 If found to be qualified the student will receive a letter inviting the student to join.
 Transfer hours from other institutions are accepted.
-If you feel you are eligible to join, but you have not received a letter, please email advisor Caryl Gibbs at firstname.lastname@example.org.
+If you feel you are eligible to join, but you have not received a letter, please email advisor advisor Leanne May at email@example.com or advisor Julie Dill-Burnett at firstname.lastname@example.org.

 How Do I Join?